amoffat/focus/README.md

-Focus is a simple DNS-based firewall for Linux that helps you stop procrastinating.
+Focus.py is a simple DNS-based firewall for Linux that helps you stop procrastinating.
 Just give it a list of sites you spend too much time on and enjoy not being to access them (easily :)

 Starting
 ========

+Add the following line to the top of your `/etc/resolv.conf`, *before* any other nameservers:

+    nameserver 127.0.0.1

+Now start Focus:

     sudo python focus.py &